Should Ohio gun vendors include trigger locks with sale of firearm? - NewsBreak

 While a gun owner may opt for other storage, like a safe or gun cabinet, depending on what the firearm is being used for, Vance said cable locks can render themselves handy for some Ohioans.

-“If you’re just storing them and it’s not your primary home protection, the cable lock is awesome, you know, because again, even if you have a child or somebody that gets to it, they can’t manipulate the firearm,” Vance said.20-year-old murder suspect placed under house arrest in Westerville
+“If you’re just storing them and it’s not your primary home protection, the cable lock is awesome, you know, because again, even if you have a child or somebody that gets to it, they can’t manipulate the firearm,” Vance said.

 Hicks-Hudson acknowledged that some gun owners may simply toss out a trigger lock.
 But, she said any effort to encourage Ohioans to safely store their firearms – and possibly prevent further tragedy along the way – is worth a try.